-Operating System Windows 7 Professional or higher operating system is recom- mended for the best user experience.
-For 21 CFR Part 11 envir- onments, Windows 10 Professional or Windows 10 Enterprise or higher is required.
-Desktop Installation Required The application should not be installed on a network drive with shared access.
+Operating System Windows 10 or higher operating system is required.
+For 21 CFR Part 11 environments, Windows 10 Professional or Windows 10 Enterprise or higher is required.
+The application should not be installed on a network drive with shared access.
 Multiple users cannot operate the application at the same time.
-10 Base T or 100 Base T Ethernet Port If the computer is to be connected to a network, two Ethernet ports are required.
-If more than one Ethernet based unit is connected to the same computer (or if a Smart VacPrep is purchased), an Eth- ernet switch will also be required.
-Read/Write Permissions All users of the application will need Read/Write permission to all dir- ectories and subdirectories where the application is installed.
-For 21 CFR Part 11 environments, permission may be limited to the install- ation directory.
+Desktop Installation Required CAUTION Ensure the "Sleep" setting on the desktop is set to "Never" to avoid interruption while running an analysis.
+If this occurs, the application loses network connectivity with the instrument and a communications error will be reported.
+A restart of the Windows application may be required if automatic reconnection is not successful.
+10 Base T or 100 Base T Ethernet Port If the comp are require the same of Smart Vac outer is to be connected to a network, two Ethernet ports ed.
+If more than one Ethernet-based unit is connected to computer, an Ethernet switch will also be required.
+If a Prep is to be used, an Ethernet switch is required.
+Read/Write Permissions All application users will need Read/Write permission to all directories and subdirectories where the application is installed.
+For 21 CFR Part 11 environments, permission may be limited to the installation directory.
 Drives USB port